Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/overview/_index.md

 ## How-to guides and demos

+{:.important}
+> The examples in these guides are built with simplicity in mind, and are not meant for a production environment.
+> Because `httpbin.org` is the upstream service in these examples, we highly recommended that you **do not** run these examples with a production identity provider as there is a high chance of leaking information.
+> The examples also use the plain HTTP protocol, which you should **never** use in production.

 ### Authentication flows and grants

 We use [HTTPie](https://httpie.org/) to execute the examples.
-The output is stripped for a better readability. [httpbin.org](https://httpbin.org/) is used as an upstream service.
+The output is stripped for better readability. [httpbin.org](https://httpbin.org/) is used as an upstream service.

-Using Admin API is convenient when testing the plugin, but similar configs can be done in declarative format as well.
+Using the Admin API is convenient when testing the plugin, but you can set up similar configs in declarative format as well.

-When this plugin is configured with multiple grants/flows there is a hard-coded search order for the credentials:
+When this plugin is configured with multiple grants/flows, there is a hardcoded search order for the credentials:

 1. [Session Authentication](/hub/kong-inc/openid-connect/how-to/authentication/session/)